ReinforceGen: Hybrid Skill Policies with Automated Data Generation and Reinforcement Learning: Introduction

-One promising solution to combat demonstration insufficiency is to augment the dataset through synthetic data generation.
-In robotic manipulation tasks, a thread of work~\citep{mimicgen,garrett2024skillmimicgen,jiang2024dexmimicen} focuses on object-centric data generation through demonstration adaptation.
-Other approaches~\citep{mcdonald2022guided,dalal2023imitating} use use Task and Motion Planning (TAMP)~\citep{garrett2021integrated} to generate demonstrations.
-An alternative strategy is to hierarchically divide the task into consecutive stages with easier-to-solve subgoals~\citep{mandlekar2023hitltamp,garrett2024skillmimicgen,zhou2024spire}.
-In most manipulation tasks, only a small fraction of robot execution requires high-precision movements, for example, only the contact-rich segments.
-Thus, these approaches concentrate the demo collection effort at the precision-intensive skill segments and connect segments using planning, ultimately improving demo sample efficiency.
 Still, these demonstration generation methods are open-loop and rely solely on offline data.
 As a result, IL agents trained with the generated data are still bottlenecked by the quality of the source demonstrations.
 To combat this, we propose \AlgoName{}, a framework that improves hierarchical data generation by incorporating online exploration and environmental feedback using RL. \AlgoName{} trains a hybrid BC agent with object-centric data generation as its base policy.
 It then combines distillation, causal inference, and RL to improve the base agent with online data, as well as real-time adaptation from environment feedback during deployment.
 We demonstrate that \AlgoName{} produces high-performance hybrid data generators and show that \AlgoName{}-generated data can also be used to train end-to-end visuomotor imitation policies.
+We also demonstrate that \AlgoName{} can be effectively deployed on a real robot through zero-shot sim-to-real transfer.